EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-interflow as a fraction of the available water balance pool
+Interflow as a fraction of the available water balance pool.

 **Parameters**
 - **Fields**